By Awesome Supplements, Read time: 22 minutes

 Now, glutamine DOES seem to have some benefit for critically ill patients.
 The time when Glutamine becomes essential is when someone is experiencing extreme trauma such is seen in an intensive care unit, where around 1/3 of patients will present a Glutamine deficiency (40) but this is hardly relevant for what we are trying to achieve in the context most take it in.
 Your training session isn’t as hard as open surgery or as depleting as muscle wasting diseases, no matter how bad-ass you are.

 When we look at the effects of glutamine supplementation on post workout muscle protein synthesis in healthy adults, we draw a big blank (41).
 Not only this, but it doesn’t seem to affect short term performance parameters (42) OR long-term body composition (43).

 It does seem to increase growth hormone levels, to a small degree (44).
 This sounds awesome but there are some large caveats which must be addressed.
 The first of which is that growth hormone (GH) isn’t all that anabolic, even when taken in supraphysiological doses (45) (unless it’s combined with anabolic steroids, where it MAY have a benefit).

 Sure, very large levels of GH may improve connective tissue health and have a small impact on fat metabolism, but to think that a tiny physiological increase is meaningful is unfortunately mistaken.
 As a final note, an intense training session can increase plasma GH levels by over 20 times (46), rendering supplementation for this reason somewhat pointless.

+Glutamine and recovery?
 The story goes that, because glutamine (the stuff you make yourself) is vital for immune cells, then supplementing with it will help immunity and thus help prevent overtraining from particularly heavy training cycles.